todomoldovan/1177chatbot/README.md

 3. Create a virtual environment using conda
 4. run ``` pip install -r requirements.txt```
 5. run ``` streamlit run app/Chat.py```

 The creation of the database can take a few minutes so please be patient.
+(Approximately 5 minutes on an M1 Pro machine.)

 # Scraping
+Used beautifulsoup4 to scrape HTML content from 1177.se and convert to PDFs.

 # Application
-Mainly used this youtube video to build it: https://www.youtube.com/watch?v=dXxQ0LR-3Hg
+Mainly used this tutorial to build the Streamlit interface: https://www.youtube.com/watch?v=dXxQ0LR-3Hg